miemartinez/ToxicCommentsClassification/README.md

 ![alt text](https://github.com/miemartinez/ToxicCommentsClassification/blob/main/out/best_model/best_model_history.png?raw=true) <br>

 When inspecting the model history plot is seems that the model is overfitting on the training data after the first epoch as the validation loss start to increase while the training loss decreases.
-Similarly, the validation accuracy appears to be stable across epochs while the training accuracy gradually increase and approach 100%.
+Similarly, the validation accuracy appears to be stable across epochs while the training accuracy gradually increase and approach 100%. <br>
-Considering the preprocessing steps, I did a quite extensive text cleaning but as I am using word embeddings for my model, it might make more sense to not stem the words and remove all punctuation.
+Considering the preprocessing steps, I did a quite extensive text cleaning but as I am using word embeddings for my model, it might make more sense to not stem the words and remove all punctuation. <br>
 In conclusion, the resulting command line tool seems to be working reasonably well though it is slightly overfitted.
 I have tested it on a few sentences, and all have been returned with the intended label (one of which is used as default when running the script).